neverfap-deluxe/nfd-api/content/content_practices/VOL-2-BOR--EDIT--P--developing-routine.md

 When we struggle to prioritise those things which are truly important to the process, then we can end up putting action by the wayside, as is often the case.

-The good news is that once you realise that commitment is nothing more than understanding this idea of prioritisation, then it can become a lot easier to reason with your decisions from an action-oriented point of view.
+The good news is that once you realise that effective commitment is nothing more than simply understanding this idea of prioritisation, then it can become a lot easier to reason with your decisions from an action-oriented point of view.

 So how do we learn to better prioritise ourselves?